Anoushka444/PostIt-A-React-Project/README.md

 Installations:
-You can use Vite to create React App.
+You can use Vite/create-react-app using node to create React App.
+Further instructions in progress.

 # React + Vite